How to market your small business locally

 Are there larger businesses and organisations – such as schools, councils and companies –close to your business?
 Look at ways your business could cater for them through corporate deals or packages.
 Whether it’s a discount for groups or an introductory deal for first time visitors, it could be a way to attract new business and gain some larger accounts or sales.
 For example, if you are a gym you could offer local businesses a discount to sign up all their staff.

 Why not approach neighbouring businesses to create a trader referral network?
 You could help each other out.
 For example, if you’re a dry cleaner or tailor you could offer a discount to customers who shop at neighbouring clothing stores and are referred to you.
 Or if you’re a restaurant that hosts weddings and other special occasions you could refer them on to the local florist and bottle shop and vice-versa.

 Local marketing is an easy and cost-effective way to establish and grow your business.
 Trial different mediums and see what works for your business best.

-If you’d like to invest in local marketing campaign for your business, speak to Prospa about a business loan could help.
+If you’d like to invest in a local marketing campaign for your business, speak to Prospa about how a small business loan could help.

 From bushfires to health emergencies and now COVID-19, here’s what small business owners have done to rebuild and position their business for recovery.View more

 Growing the amount of business you get out of an existing customer is a prime strategy for business growth.
 But when does customer concentration become risky?View more

 Subscribe to the Prospa Blog